 Upper Iowa University has vehicles available for use to all university funded student organizations.
 All drivers must be 21 years of age or older and have a class D driver's license.
 These vehicles must be scheduled through your advisor.
 Advisors and/or an approved chaperone must travel with the group.
 The organization will be responsible for funding the trip.
 Payment will be transferred internally from Facilities through the University Business Office for university-funded organizations.
-Mileage and any vehicle problems should be noted on the transportation card when returning the vehicle.
 Please note: Mileage costs are subject to change each year.